AideenM12/Childs-Play-English-MS2/README.md

 ### Project Goals

-The primary goal of the project is to create a site for younger, non-english speaking, learners to learn some basic English vocabulary in a stress-free playful environment.
+The primary goal of the project is to create a site for younger, Non-English speaking learners to learn some basic English vocabulary in a stress-free, playful environment.
 Younger learners enjoy repetitive material and respond better to praise than to new challenges so the site will be designed with this in mind.
-The material will be easy in order to encourage learners and the graphics used will be consistent with what is attractive to the target audience.
-The vocabulary chosen is food, animals and clothing because often learners in non English speaking countries are presented with certified English speaking exams that often involve being able to identify this vocabulary when presented with images so the site can function as an effective study aid in order to make the process of learning and studying much less daunting and hopefully much more enjoyable.
-Given the fact that the site is designed with English language learners in mind the amount of text outside of the target language will be minimal in order to not overwhelm, confuse or distract the user.
+The material will be easy in order to encourage learners, and the graphics used will be consistent with what is attractive to the target audience.
+The vocabulary chosen is 'food', 'animals' and 'clothing' because often learners in Non-English speaking countries are presented with certified English speaking exams that often involve being able to identify this vocabulary when presented with images so the site can function as an effective study aid in order to make the process of learning and studying much less daunting and hopefully much more enjoyable.
+Given the fact that the site is designed with English language learners in mind the amount of text outside of the target language will be minimal in order not to overwhelm, confuse or distract the user.
 The lack of text outside the target language will also promote a positive emotional response because of the site's ease of use and the relaxed presentation of the target language.

 **The Ideal User of this site is:**
 * Aged 5+ or a younger child with excellent reading skills.